-WWE 205 Live will join NXT as the latest brand under the company’s umbrella to get a repackaging.
+WWE 205 Live will join NXT as the latest brand under the company’s umbrella to get repackaging.
 The cruiserweight show, which started in 2016 with the re-launch of hte division, will soon have a different name.
 The new show will likely be a b-show in the vein of Main Event.

 Bryan Alvarez discussed the upcoming change on today’s Wrestling Observer Live.
 He noted that WWE higher-ups don’t want smaller wrestlers as champions anymore.
 Therefore, change is coming.